 Many homeowners facing foreclosure determine that they just can't afford to stay in their home.
-If you plan to give up your home but want to avoid foreclosure (including the negative blemish it will cause on your credit report), consider a short sale or a deed in lieu of foreclosure.
-These options allow you to sell or walk away from your home without incurring liability for a "deficiency."
+If you plan to give up your home but want to avoid foreclosure you might consider a short sale or a deed in lieu of foreclosure.
+These options allow you to sell or walk away from your home and may help you avoid incurring liability for a "deficiency."

 To learn about deficiencies, how short sales and deeds in lieu can help, and the advantages and disadvantages of each, read on.
 (To learn more about foreclosure, including other options to avoid it, see Nolo's Foreclosure area.)

 In a "short sale" you get permission from the lender to sell your house for an amount that will not cover your loan (the sale price falls "short" of the amount you owe the lender).
 In many states, lenders can sue homeowners even after the house is foreclosed on or sold, to recover any remaining deficiency.
 A deficiency occurs when the amount you owe on the home loan is more than the proceeds from the sale (or auction) -- the difference between these two amounts is the amount of the deficiency.
 If you live in a state that allows lenders to sue for a deficiency, get your lender to agree (in writing) to let you off the hook.